 The Institutional Review Board (IRB) is responsible for the review of all research involving human subjects conducted by Viterbo University faculty, staff, and students to ensure that the rights and welfare of research subjects is protected.

-3. Additional materials on the website include sample forms for informed consent (IRB requires these forms), a list of committee members, and meeting dates.
+- Additional materials on this website include sample forms, a list of committee members, and meeting dates.

-Please contact Dr. Jennifer Anderson-Meger, IRB Chair, at firstname.lastname@example.org or 796-3722 if you have any questions or concerns.
+Contact Dr. David Bauer, IRB Chair, at firstname.lastname@example.org or 796-3712 if you have any questions or concerns.